josdas/Projects/physics/README.md

-My course work in physics.
+My the first course work in physics.

 Real time calculations of the position of the planets.